-The overall Index of Southwestern New England Business Leaders is 107.3 over 9 points above the index for Upstate New York but over 4 points under this year’s Pennsylvania score.
-The Index is well above the 100 mark at which equal percentages of CEO’s are both optimistic and pessimistic about economic conditions in their industry and across their state.
-The current index component that assesses business conditions today as compared to six months earlier is 99.7 right at the breakeven point and again greater than Upstate New York but trailing Pennsylvania.
-The future component that measures expectations for the coming year is 114.8 above Upstate New York’s 103.0 but below Pennsylvania’s 119.5.
-Forty-one percent of CEO’s of private, for-profit companies with sales between $5 million and $150 million in the Connecticut counties of Fairfield, Hartford, Middlesex, New Haven, Tolland and Windham and the Massachusetts counties of Hampden and Worcester now expect better economic conditions in their area next year.
-Only 24 percent expect worsening conditions.
+The overall Index of Southwestern New England Business Leaders is down 13 points to 94.3 down from 107.3.
+The Southwestern New England Index is over 8 points above the index for Upstate New York and over 5 points higher than this year’s Pennsylvania score.
+The Index has fallen below the 100 mark at which equal percentages of CEO’s are both optimistic and pessimistic about economic conditions in their industry and across their state.
+The current index component that assesses business conditions today as compared to six months earlier is 87.4 down from 99.7 and well beneath the breakeven point.
+The future component that measures expectations for the coming year is 101.1, down from 114.8 but just above 100 indicating slightly more optimism than pessimism among CEO’s as they look to the future.
+Thirty-five percent (down from 41% a year ago) of CEO’s of private, for-profit companies with sales between $5 million and $150 million in the Connecticut counties of Fairfield, Hartford, Middlesex, New Haven, Tolland and Windham and the Massachusetts counties of Hampden and Worcester now expect better economic conditions in their area next year.
+Thirty-one percent, up from 24 percent, expect worsening conditions.

-Twenty-nine percent of CEO’s say that business conditions have worsened in Southwestern New England over the last half of 2011 while 32 percent feel as though the economy has improved recently.
-CEO’s in Fairfield and Massachusetts are experiencing a recovery at a greater rate than those from Central Connecticut.
+Thirty-eight percent (up from 29%) of CEO’s say that business conditions have worsened in Southwestern New England over the last half of 2012 while 25 percent (down from 32%) feel as though the economy has improved recently.

 Based upon CEO’s responses to the four key index questions, the study identifies three distinct groups of business leaders today in Southwestern New England.
-Thirty-nine percent of CEO’s report being able to currently thrive and are strongly optimistic about the future.
-Forty percent of CEO’s acknowledge being seriously impacted by recent economic conditions, but they tend to feel as though things have stabilized or are just beginning to turn around.
-The remaining 21 percent have been very seriously affected by the economy and believe that economic conditions may continue to worsen in both Southwestern New England and their industry before getting better.
+Thirty-two percent (down from 39%) of CEO’s report being able to currently thrive and are strongly optimistic about the future.
+Thirty-nine (40% last year) percent of CEO’s acknowledge being seriously impacted by recent economic conditions, but they tend to feel as though things have stabilized or are just beginning to turn around.
+The remaining 29 (up from 21%) percent have been very seriously affected by the economy and believe that economic conditions may continue to worsen in both Southwestern New England and their industry before getting better.

 Revenues, Profits and Labor Force

-Impressive percentages of CEO’s have robust expectations for revenues and profits through 2012.
-Additionally, a majority of CEO’s plan to acquire new fixed assets this year and three times as many business leaders plan to enlarge their workforce this year as compared with those that are contemplating lessening their workforce.
+Compared to last year, lessening percentages of CEO’s have robust expectations for revenues and profits through 2013.
+Additionally, a smaller percentage of CEO’s plan to acquire new fixed assets this year and fewer business leaders plan to enlarge their workforce this year as compared with last while slightly more are contemplating lessening their workforce.

-Nearly one half of CEO’s (49%) anticipate increasing revenues during 2012 as compared to only 15 percent that expect less revenue this year.
-Thirty-nine percent anticipate increasing profitability this year (NY 30%, PA 36%) while only 24 percent continue to expect declines.
+Forty-one percent of CEO’s (49% last year) anticipate increasing revenues during 2013 as compared to 21 percent that expect less revenue this year.
+Thirty-three percent (39% last year) anticipate increasing profitability this year while only 31 percent (up from 24%) expect declines.

-Twenty-eight percent of business leaders expect to at least moderately increase their workforce in 2012.
-While 63 percent intend to have their workforce remain the same, 9 percent plan on decreasing their labor force.
-Although hiring plans dwarf layoffs, business leaders continue to grow only when necessary and while this prudent approach may assist profitability it will not as yet do more than chip away at current unemployment figures.
+Twenty-five percent (down from 28%) of business leaders expect to at least moderately increase their workforce in 2013.
+While 61 percent intend to have their workforce remain the same, 13 percent (up from 9%) plan on decreasing their labor force.
+Hiring plans exceed layoffs but at a reduced rate and CEO’s continue to grow only when necessary.
+While this prudent approach may assist profitability it will not as yet do more than chip away at current unemployment figures.

 Concentrations, Challenges and Attitudes towards Government

-As Southwestern New England CEO’s work to succeed in an economy that appears to be slowly recovering, they are split between those that focus on market and demand growth (41%) and those that focus on cost reduction as a strategy (31%).
-Optimistic companies tend to target growing sales while the more pessimistic companies still primarily look to cost cuts as a business strategy.
+As Southwestern New England CEO’s work to succeed in an economy that appears to them to have taken a step backwards, they are split between those that focus on market and demand growth (36%) and those that continue to cut costs as a strategy (31%).
+Optimistic CEO’s target growing sales while the more pessimistic companies still primarily look to cost cuts as a business strategy.

-Nearly three-quarters of CEO’s cite health care costs as a challenging concern while 72 percent continue to worry about adverse economic conditions and nearly two-thirds are concerned with governmental regulation while over half cite taxation, energy and supplier costs as challenges.
+Over three-quarters of CEO’s cite health care costs as a challenging concern while 70 percent continue to worry about adverse economic conditions and over 60 percent are concerned with governmental regulation and taxation.